oblivia-simplex/Narrativity/1_moriarty.md

 Her character pokes through her performance like bones through flesh.
 Judy.
 Judith.
 She loves him but he loves her double.
 Her twin.
 Who is convincing.
 A con, snare or fox.
 A pest.
 He likes the angularity.
 The bending back.
 But he falls during the kiss.
-He is injured. \"I hate this\" she says.
-He doesn\'t miss her then.
+He is injured.
+"I hate this" she says.
+He doesn't miss her then.

 The scroll unwinding and the performer